-Here are some tips on ways to share and celebrate women for Women’s History Month with your students.
+Celebrating important women in history ALL year long but in March, I make sure to share celebrate Women’s History Month by sharing about as many inspiring and influential women as I can.
+Here are three tips on ways to share and celebrate women for Women’s History Month with your students.

-Picture book read-alouds are a great way to share a lot of information in a short amount of time.
+Picture book read alouds are a great way to share a lot of information in a short amount of time.
 I schedule read-aloud time with my students daily and in March, I read aloud picture books about influential and inspiring women of history.
 I have some of my favorites in my classroom library and some I use read-aloud videos on YouTube to share the book.
-I’ve curated a list of a few of my faves:
+I’ve curated a list of a few of my favorites:

 Short videos are another great way to bring an influential woman in history to life.

 I am lucky to have access to Flocabulary and one of my favorite videos is “Helen Keller & Overcoming Obstacles”.
 My students are always fascinated and inspired by the life of Helen Keller.